A. View of humans: Individuals ruled by the unconscious mind.

 If you have Netflix and want to take a break and still learn a little about the id, you can watch Episode 1 of the Santa Clarita diet.

 People who won't wear masks despite the harm that will do to others are letting their id be in charge.

 ego: (the "I"), governed by the reality principle, the center of reason, but not morality.

 superego: (the "above me"), governed by the morality principle, represents internalized social standards

 D. Weaknesses/Common Objections

-F. Application to Therapy: Make the unconscious conscious
+E. Application to Therapy: The basic idea is to make the unconscious conscious because Insight---->Cure

 But how do you achieve insight?
 Hint: Not by using hypnosis.